 Where and how to wingfoil in winter?

 Wing foil is a sport that can be practiced all year round.
 So if you too want to sail all year round and make the most of all your sessions even when it’s cold.
-Here are some tips from the Sroka team on where and how to sail in wingfoil.
-To sail in winter on a wing foil, there are two possibilities.
-Either you equip yourself properly to face the winter, or you opt for a trip to a country with mild temperatures and suitable weather conditions for wingfoiling.
+Here are some tips from Team Sroka on where and how to sail in wing foil.
+To sail in winter with a wing foil, there are two possibilities.

 How to wing foil in winter while staying at home?
 How to equip yourself?